se7en00/scss-demo/README.txt

-THIS IS WEB PACK Demo
+THIS IS WEB PACK Demo.
 Just for practice webpack scss.